Azure/azure-sdk-for-go/sdk/monitor/azquery/README.md

 ### Timespan

-It's best practice to always query with a timespan to prevent excessive queries of the entire logs or metrics data set.
+It's best practice to always query with a timespan (type ISO8601TimeInterval) to prevent excessive queries of the entire logs or metrics data set.
 Logs uses the ISO8601 Time Interval Standard.
 All time should be in UTC.

-Use the NewISO8601TimeInterval() type for easy creation.
+Use the NewISO8601TimeInterval() method for easy creation.

 Example timespan: [link][example_timespan]